-Keeping It Real In The Neighborhood – Special needs students in Tarrytown and Sleepy Hollow have an innovative, after school alternative: Keeping It Real In The Neighborhood, a collaboration between the JCC on the Hudson and the Tarrytown school district.
-This drop-in program takes place at Neighborhood House in Sleepy Hollow.
+Keeping It Real In The Neighborhood – Special needs students in Tarrytown and Sleepy Hollow have an innovative, after school alternative: Keeping It Real In The Neighborhood.
+This drop-in program overseen by the Tarrytown School District takes place at Neighborhood House in Sleepy Hollow.
 In addition to the professional staff, students from Sleepy Hollow High School serve as mentors/interns.
 Kids’ Club is proud to have provided financial support to this unique program, which provides positive social interaction and life skills development for special needs students ages 13-21, as well as an enriching experience for the teen interns.

 Latino U College Access’s FAFSA Program — Latino U College Access’s FAFSA program is designed to help first-generation Hispanic students navigate the complex process of applying for state and federal financial aid for college.
 Through FAFSA Boot Camps and Financial Aid Community Information Sessions, Hispanic students and their families can overcome language and financial barriers to attending college.
 The programs help Hispanic students and their families by pairing them with bilingual volunteers to help them complete financial aid applications, such as the Free Application for Federal Student Aid program (FAFSA), as well as the New York Tuition Assistance Program (NY TAP).
 Kids’ Club is proud to have provided support for this program through funding for information sessions about financial aid at Sleepy Hollow High School, as well as “Boot Camps” where volunteers help students fill out their financial aid application forms.